IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Depending on the voltage lines are plotted with different colors (orange < 200 kV, 200 < green < 350 kV, 350 < red < 500 kV, 500 < orange < 700 kV, blue > 700 kV).

 If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.
+Internally, all the TTC and TTCBck values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

 Those lines with fixed cost > 0 are considered candidate and can be installed or not.